-Cherry Springs State Park in Coudersport simply has to be at the top of your stargazing bucket list.
+Cherry Springs State Park in Coudersport simply must be at the top of your stargazing bucket list.
 Named the first International Dark Sky Park in the Eastern U.S. and the second in the world to be ranked as Gold Tier, it’s easy to see why night sky enthusiasts flock to the park.
 Get ready for some great views of the Milky Way, planets, and hard-to-see astronomical objects and phenomena.
-See a sky ablaze with 10,000 twinkling stars is an unforgettable experience!
+On a clear night, see a sky ablaze with up to 30,000 twinkling stars is an unforgettable experience!

 Laurel Hill Lake at Laurel Hill State Park in Somerset is a perfect place to stargaze on a clear summer night.
 After a day enjoying the park’s 1,200-foot sandy beach, old growth forest, and numerous hiking trails, relax at one of the park’s many campsites and turn your eyes to the skies as day gives way to night and thousands of stars seem to magically appear.